Red Rose (TV series): Location and writing

 In an interview in The Guardian, they commented more on the multifaceted nature of the setting, observing how "everything is in a mix" - "you have the moors surrounding it, hills and forests, but then you've got council estates, industrial buildings, beautiful Victorian buildings, crumbling ruins; new things, old things".
 On the suitability of Bolton as the setting for the series, interviewer Jack Seale reported they "cite the Anglo-Irish community, the way different generations happily mix, residents' tendency to speak plainly, and the shared trauma of the town being 'an industrial Mecca that became a Thatcherite graveyard' as reasons why".
 Seale opined "[t]hat rounded sense of place informs an element of their writing that the twins are careful to repeatedly emphasise: they may specialise in fantasy and horror – what they refer to simply as "genre" – but they believe unreal, hyper-real or surreal stories depend on how believable the real part of them is".
 The Clarksons "consulted an expert who works on technology – a top-brain coder" to confirmed if the way the eponymous Red Rose app in the show could behave in the way it did.

 The Clarksons' writing process is also varied, and that "like a lot of duos, they split scripts in two, write alone, then swap and edit the half the other brother has written".
 Paul Clarkson remarked further, claiming - with regards to having been inspired by various different writers, filmmakers and other television shows in their scripts - that "[s]tories are better when you use multiple brushes", and the show is "rich enough to have quite a ... buffet of concepts" as a result", as "[y]ou find you care more about the characters because you see them through different scenarios, situations, emotions."
 They said that the initial idea for Red Rose was formed six years ago when pitching for the soap Hollyoaks, and were asked what other suggestions they would have; Michael Clarkson reported they replied with Oh yeah, we've got something like Scream, it's set in Bolton, Scream and The Ring.
 Paul just looked at me and was like 'Yeah, and it's teenagers.
 Paul spoke about how this pitch engaged with the "zeitgeist", how there "were elements of discussions going on about rogue apps on phones and for us it just felt right to unite the two", and how they bucked the trend as "[o]ften writers run away from technology in the horror genre", devices being sidelined through tropes such as a phone lacking signal, or being rendered unusable so writers don't have to deal with that.
 He said that the two were eager to do the opposite; No, let's run headlong into this instead.

+Music

+The original music was composed by English composers Jessica Jones and Tim Morrish, who also play as the duo Vanbur.